 Yesterday, the 2011 Missouri State Wrestling Championships concluded with the toughest battles of the year for many young men (and a handful of young women).
 Driving back across the state after the conclusion of a season is always a time of deep reflection and introspection for me.
 This year might have been a bit more intense.
 I competed in the sport of wrestling from the time I was ten.
 Ten years after that I began a coaching career that lasted for another twenty.
 Though I walked away from coaching two years ago, my younger brother stayed on to finish out these last two years.
 A first cousin of ours completed his career yesterday.
 He does not intend to pursue the sport in college.
 I’ve hardly missed a meet these past two years, but yesterday finally felt like a very real conclusion for me.

-My involvement in that sport as a competitor and a coach these past thirty years may have taught me more real lessons about learning and life than anything else I have done.
+My involvement in wrestling as a competitor and a coach these past thirty years may have taught me more real lessons about learning and life than anything else I have done.
 Here are a few of the things I know as a result…

 - There is no substitute for hard work.